 Search the UW system library catalog to locate archival and manuscript collections that will contain primary sources.
 You can search by keyword/s in the box provided below.
 This search box pulls up results from the UWM Archives Department, the UWM Special Collections, and the Wisconsin Historical Society.
 Note that these results will include catalog records for books that we hold here in the Archives, but most of the results will describe archival or manuscript collections, which include documents, reports, photographs, et al.

 Here are three examples of simple keyword searches.
 Note that the boolean operator and is not necessary between keywords.

-2. African Americans Wisconsin
+2. Communism Wisconsin

 If your search doesn't produce relevant results, try again with different keywords, or contact us for help.

 A general search hint: when reading any catalog record, follow the links found at "Subjects" to locate other material in the UWM Libraries on that same subject.